-There’s no doubt that technology has become an staple component in many aspects of our lives: communication, navigation, shopping, research, finance management, and the list goes on!
+There’s no doubt that technology has become a staple component in many aspects of our lives: communication, navigation, shopping, research, finance management, and more.
 However, many older adults understandably find technology a bit daunting or have simply never learned to use the tools that so many of us take for granted.

 This is why intergenerational programs, like Cyber Seniors, can be such an effective and enjoyable Recreation Therapy intervention.

 Cyber Seniors is a program that was launched in 2009 by Macaulee and Kascha Cassaday, sisters in high school (yes, high school!) at the time.
 They witnessed firsthand how learning to use the Internet transformed their grandparents’ lives.
 After learning some basic skills, they were in touch more frequently through online communication, and the Internet became instrumental in keeping their family connected.
 Inspired, they started the Cyber Seniors program to help other older adults get online.

 The goal of the program is to “inspire older adults to tackle the digital divide and encourage tech savvy youth to make a difference in their community,” resulting in intergenerational collaboration.
 The beauty of this as a Recreation Therapy intervention is that, as an intergenerational one, it can be used effectively for younger and older adults alike.